bosch-io/iot-things-examples/octopus-hub-things-example/README.md

     * [PubSubClient library](https://github.com/knolleary/pubsubclient)
 4. Edit the file `${ArduinoDirectory}/libraries/pubsubclient/src/PubSubClient.h` and set the MQTT_MAX_PACKET_SIZE
 to 2048.
 This is required because the size of our MQTT messages sent using the PubSubClient library have to fit into an array of this size.
-Unfortunately we can't define MQTT_MAX_PACKET_SIZE in our sources because of the way Arduino IDE compiles.
+Unfortunately, we cannot define MQTT_MAX_PACKET_SIZE in our sources because of the way Arduino IDE compiles.

 With this setup, you can run our example that demonstrates how to retrieve the sensor values of your